 Although the specific details of my life may appear different from your own at the superficial level, beneath the surface I am just like you.
 I am an Earthling.
 I hope for meaning, health, and enough resources for me and mine to endure in relative comfort and safety.
 I also hope to make a worthy contribution to humanity with my life energy.

 As an Earthling, I aspire toward a consciousness and an identity that connects all people.
 There are no border lines on the planet when viewed from space, but our nature works against us on this front.
 I try to remain above the ugliness of political group-think, but at those times when a lapse in focus allows my consciousness to be muddied by it...
 I aspire to be a passionate Centrist, though I sometimes fail — on some issues to the Left and on other issues to the Right.
 I have worked in the technology, internet, entertainment, and education sectors.
-My professional experience includes producing and directing film and television content, online branding and marketing, consulting for a 2008 U.S. Presidential campaign, as well as serial internet entrepreneurship.
-Nevertheless, I derive the greatest degree of satisfaction from my most organic callings — music, teaching (science) and writing.
+My professional experience includes producing and directing film and television content, online branding and marketing, consulting for a 2008 U.S. Presidential campaign, serial internet entrepreneurship, as well as science and mathematics teaching.
+I also occasionally derive satisfaction from my other organic calling — musical composition.

 While I may not claim authority in any one area, I am just as astute a scholar of the human condition as anyone, since the only way we can know anyone else is by comparing what we see around us to how we know ourselves.
 And the one inescapable truth I see is that we humans are all the same... in the things that motivate our thoughts and actions, and in how they typically manifest in us and in our relationships.